thecourseforum/theCourseForum2/doc/grade-data.md

 $ uv run python manage.py fetch_grades <year>_<season>
 ```

-This queries the Qlik engine behind the FOIA page directly, so a full semester takes
+This queries the Qlik engine behind the FOIA page directly.
+It takes less than 1 minute to run.
+Pass `--min-rows N` in automation to reject a
-about 20 seconds.
-It needs no credentials, no VPN and no browser.
-Pass `--min-rows N`
-in automation so a term that comes back empty fails loudly instead of writing a
-truncated CSV.
+term that comes back with fewer sections than expected.
+Pass `--output PATH` to
+write somewhere other than the default.

-Output saved in `tcf_website/management/commands/grade_data/csv`
+Output saved by default in `tcf_website/management/commands/grade_data/csv`

 ## Loading Grade Data
 - To load grades, run _in the docker container_:
 ```console
 $ python manage.py load_grades ALL_DANGEROUS
 ```
-***NOTE***: For loading grades in production, add this command to container-startup.sh and remove after grade data is loaded into prod database
+***NOTE***: For loading grades in production, use this command with ecs-run-command.sh

 ## Other useful commands